-- equipment that poses significant physical hazards (cut, pinch, crush, high voltage, high pressure, others)
+- equipment that poses significant physical hazards (cut, pinch, crush, high voltage, high pressure, extreme temperature, others)

-The new safety data sheet format identifies the hazard classes of a substance in section 2.
-The hazard classification is based upon the Globally harmonized system of hazard classification and labeling (GHS).
-If GHS assigns a Category 1 or 2 rating under any hazard class, it is highly likely that an SOP need to be written for this substance.
-Consult EH&S 777-5269 if in doubt about the high hazard status of a specific substance.
+The new safety data sheet format identifies the hazard class(es) of a substance in section 2.
+The hazard classification is based on the Globally harmonized system of hazard classification and labeling (GHS).
+If the chemical manufacturer or distributor assigns a GHS category 1 or 2 rating for a hazard class (see exceptions above), it is highly likely that a substance with this rating will require a written SOP.
+Consult EH&S (803) 777-7650 or firstname.lastname@example.org if in doubt about the high hazard status of a specific substance.

 (The following text in italics is an excerpt from the American Chemical Society’s Hazard Assessment in Research Laboratories).